rapid7/insightconnect-plugins/plugins/python_3_script/help.md

 # Version History

+* 4.0.2 - Run: Fix issue with indentation where users have non-empty credentials for input function
 * 4.0.1 - Resolve issue where users experience issues with installing Python packages, and indentation for input function
 * 4.0.0 - Add custom script credentials in Connection
 * 3.0.0 - Add custom credentials in Run action